DatabaseCleaner/database_cleaner/ADAPTERS.md

 ### Strategy classes

-Each strategy class can inherit from DatabaseCleaner::Strategy to get it most of the way there.
-If you do, you only need to define one method!
+Each strategy class **must** inherit from `DatabaseCleaner::Strategy`.

-Each strategy **must** have the following instance methods
+Each strategy **must** have the following instance methods:
   *  `#clean` -- where the cleaning happens

-Optionally, depending on how your strategy works you may define
+Optionally, depending on how your strategy works you may also need to define
   *  `#start` -- if your strategy is transactional, this is where you would start the database transaction that `#clean` later rolls back.

 Given that we're creating a strategy for truncation, you may end up with something like the following class: